HearstAT/cloudformation-chef-bootstrap-templates/README.md

-# Self to Chef Cloudformation Templates
+# Self Bootstrap to Chef Cloudformation Templates

 These templates utilize a way to avoid having to use knife bootstrap and/or knife ec2 to get AWS instance built and into your chef server.